-The geological setting of the sulphide mineralisation at the Turnagain deposit is unusual, in that it is hosted by an Alaskan-type complex, which is a magmatic environment that is not generally noted for its sulphide potential.
-Nixon (1998) concluded that the iron-nickel-copper (Fe-Ni-Cu) sulphides in the Turnagain complex are of magmatic origin, and that wall rock inclusions observed in drill core may have provided a mechanism for sulphur saturation and precipitation of Fe-Ni-Cu sulphides.
+While Turnagain exhibits these Alaskan-type characteristics, it is unusual in that it hosts magmatic sulphide mineralisation in appreciable abundance.
+Nixon (1998) concluded that the iron-nickel-copper (Fe-Ni-Cu) sulphides in the Turnagain complex are primary and magmatic (as opposed to having resulted from a post-emplacement process), and that wall rock inclusions which have been observed in drill core may have provided a mechanism for sulphur saturation and precipitation of Fe-Ni-Cu sulphides.
 This has been confirmed by sulphur and lead isotope results reported by Scheel (2007).

 Disseminated and rare net-textured mineralisation at Turnagain is hosted in dunite, wehrlite, olivine clinopyroxenite and clinopyroxenite and serpentinised equivalents.
 Sulphides include pyrrhotite, pentlandite, chalcopyrite, and trace bornite.
-Valleriite occurs where serpentinisation is intense.
+Valleriite is sometimes present where serpentinisation is intense.